djalbat/reaction/README.md

     React = reaction.React;
 ```

-You an also clone the repository with [git](https://git-scm.com/):
+You can also clone the repository with [git](https://git-scm.com/):

     git clone https://github.com/djalbat/Reaction.git

-Install the necessary npm modules...
+Install the necessary [npm](https://www.npmjs.com/) modules:

     npm install

-You will need to do this if you want to have a look at the exmaples.
+You will need to do this if you want to have a look at the examples.

 Now just write your [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) and React code in the normal way.

 ## Examples

 Launch the `examples.html` file in the `docs` folder.
-THere is now a Redux example application as well as a vanilla example application.
+THere is now a Redux as well as a vanilla example application.

 ## Compiling from source